cdbuzzell/TeamsProactiveMessage/README.md

 # Teams Proactive Message

+This project allows one to post a simple message (string) to a channel in a team in Microsoft Teams via REST API POST.
+One can also update that message via REST API PUT.
+These messages are posted/updated using a Bot.

 I built this project because I couldn't find a simple example of how to [send proactive messages](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/send-proactive-messages) to users/channels in Microsoft Teams.
 Every example either started with a user sending a message to my bot (and thus had pre-existing Teams context), or had a ton of other functionality wrapped around the proactive message.
 This project is meant to be the most basic implementation of proactive messages.
 This project is not production-ready nor a representation of how you should do this for reals.

 ## Prerequisites